2018 Bach Festival

-Shortly after Monday, October 16, participants may view the itinerary page for performance time and venue assignments as well as other important information.
+Shortly after Monday, October 8, participants may view the itinerary page for performance time and venue assignments as well as other important information.

-- REGISTRATION: the form is now online, accepting credit cards for application fees and online signatures.
+The form is now online, accepting credit cards for application fees and online signatures.
 The form is available here: application form

-2017 Bach Festival General Rules and Application
+2018 Bach Festival General Rules and Application

-Application Deadline: All applications must be completed by 11:59 pm, Thursday, October 12.
+Application Deadline: All applications must be completed by 11:59 pm, Thursday, October 4.
 Click on the icon to the left to download a copy of the rules.
-Participants will be notified of their performance slot on October 17 shortly after Monday, October 16 via announcement on this page.
-Please do not inquire about time slots before October 17.
+Participants will be notified of their performance slot on October 21 shortly after Monday, October 8 via announcement on this page.
+Please do not inquire about time slots before October 9.
 Application Form

-2017 Bach Festival Adjudicators:
+2018 Bach Festival Adjudicators:

 Jennifer Cruz – Solo and collaborative pianist Jennifer Cruz is an Assistant Professor in Piano for the Collinsworth School of Music at the California Baptist University where she oversees both the Keyboard and Collaborative piano departments.
 In addition to her administrative duties, she maintains a full teaching load every semester.
 Since being appointed the full-time position in 2016, Jennifer was recognized for her overall faculty… read more…